 The Paul Marks Prize for Cancer Research recognizes a new generation of leaders in cancer research who are making significant contributions to the understanding of cancer or are improving the treatment of the disease through basic or clinical research.
 The prize is intended to encourage young investigators who have a unique opportunity to help shape the future of cancer research.

 The prize is awarded to up to three investigators every other year.
 Nominees are required to be age 45 or younger on the date of the submission deadline.
 Recipients are selected by a panel of senior investigators from leading research institutions.
-The winners present their work at a scientific symposium at Memorial Sloan Kettering Cancer Center.
+The winners present their work at a scientific symposium at Memorial Sloan Kettering.
 Each receives a medal and they share a cash award of $150,000.

 About Paul Marks

-The prize is named for Paul A. Marks, President Emeritus of Memorial Sloan Kettering Cancer Center.
+The prize is named for the late Paul A. Marks, who served as President of Memorial Sloan Kettering for nearly two decades.